peaBerberian/wasp-hls/README.md

       they are needed again.
 - [x] Discontinuity handling: Automatically skipping "holes" in the buffer where it is known that no segment will be pushed.
+- [ ] Freezing handling: Detect when the browser is not making progress in the content despite having media data to play and try to unstuck it.
+      _Priority: average_
 - [ ] Proper handling of `QuotaExceededError` after pushing segments (when low on memory).
       This is generally not needed as the browser should already handle some kind of